bajo1207/piggymetrics/README.md

 Stores users contact information and notification settings (like remind and backup frequency).
 Scheduled worker collects required information from other services and sends e-mail messages to subscribed customers.

-### User Authorization
-A user can choose to use the PiggyMetrics Authorization Service or to create a PiggyPal account, which couples PiggyMetrics with PayPal.

-#### Auth service
-Authorization responsibilities are completely extracted to separate server, which grants [OAuth2 tokens](https://tools.ietf.org/html/rfc6749) for the backend resource services.
-Auth Server is used for user authorization as well as for secure machine-to-machine communication inside a perimeter.

-#### PiggyPay
+## PiggyPay
 This is our new Microservice.
 It offers the user PayPal Integration.
 Users can register and login to their account and see their PayPal transaction history.
+A user can choose to use the PiggyMetrics Authorization Service or to create a PiggyPal account, which couples PiggyMetrics with PayPal.

 TODO

 #### Notes
 Our Microservice will communicate with the Statistics SService and the Account Service to integrate Paypal support.

 ## Security